|Elliott Sound Products||Clock Motors & How They Work|

 For example, the gravity lever motor is worth looking at.
 It uses a small roller on an incline to impulse the pendulum, and the 'motor' is reset when the catch is released (once only for 15 swings - 30 second intervals) and the roller reaches the end of the incline.
 This pushes the pendulum with the mass of the gravity lever.
 When properly set up, the impulse will be at exactly the centre of the pendulum's swing, and is not reliant upon the supply voltage.
 Provided the cell (or battery) has enough power to reset the gravity lever, timekeeping is unaffected.
 A similar mechanism was the basis for the Shortt free-pendulum clock, which appeared in 1925, and was declared the best timekeeper of that period.
 The Shortt clock was used at Greenwich Observatory from 1925 to 1942, when it was superseded by clocks using quartz crystals (pity).

 The original Shortt clock got its 'free pendulum' name from the fact that the pendulum swings in a near vacuum, so has very low air resistance.
 It also is not expected to perform any work, other than to trigger the impulse system.
 This minimises any loading on the pendulum, as it only needs to drive a contact (to drive slave clocks) - it does not need to drive a mechanical movement.
 The original clock was arranged as a master-slave system, rather than a complete timekeeper.
 The Q of the pendulum is extraordinarily high with such a system - an absolute requirement for good timekeeping.
 Note that a pendulum with a high Q may still be a bad timekeeper, but an otherwise perfect pendulum (or other resonant circuit) with a low Q will not.
-This is covered in the on-line Pendulum Lab - more information than you ever wanted to know about the behaviour of a pendulum.
+This is covered in the on-line Pendulum Lab< - more information than you ever wanted to know about the behaviour of a pendulum, but you'll have to search because the link I had vanished.

 Impulse mechanisms are usually very simple, and only a few things can go wrong ...